Why Journalism Students Don’t Learn CS

 But, looking at the future of journalism and the people who will have the skills and experience necessary to take part in that future, we’re moving backward, not forward, in terms of diversity.
 It looks like we’ll be left with ill-fitting IT and technology solutions built by people who don’t understand journalism.
 It looks like we’ll be left with experiences that don’t serve everyone.
 If we want to change that picture, we need to start now.

-Digital Transition → @nytimes.
+Editor, Digital Storytelling at @nytimes.
 Previous: data editor at @usnews.
 Probably at the library rn.